Skip to main content

 Slurm drains from Kubernetes

 When certain conditions happen on the Kubernetes side that make the respective Slurm node either inoperable or undesired for continued Slurm job scheduling, the Syncer propagates these conditions as a drain on the Slurm node.
-If the condition clears, the Syncer then removes the drain.
-A drain from Kubernetes is prefixed with k8s: to indicate within Slurm that the drain originated on the Kubernetes side.
+When the condition clears, the Syncer then removes the drain.
+A drain from Kubernetes uses the k8s: prefix to indicate within Slurm that the drain originated on the Kubernetes side.

-The Syncer will only remove or update drain reasons that are prefixed with k8s:.
-If a non-prefixed drain is present it will be left as is.
+The Syncer only removes or updates drain reasons that are prefixed with k8s:.
+A non-prefixed drain is left as is.

 Some of the possible conditions that apply a drain are: